-I was still stirring by my late teens, when I finally fulfilled my lifelong dream of landing my first modeling contract.
+So, I armored up with an arsenal of defenses: verbal knives, emotional swords, and the shield of an us-against-them mentality that masked my deep shame.
+I threatened peers, told off teachers, and threw chairs in fits of rage.
+I was sent to 6 different alternative schools from junior high to high school.
+I was still in the “I of the Stir™” by my late teens when I finally fulfilled my lifelong dream of landing my first modeling contract.
 My destructive behavior almost derailed my career before it could begin.
-At my very first booking, I battled it out with a fellow model over shoes —shoes! —and received a stern warning from my agent the next day.
+At my very first booking, I battled it out with a fellow model over SHOES!
+Yes, you read that right, shoes!
+The next morning, I received a stern warning from my agent.

 It was a sobering wake-up call: If I wanted a shot at my dream, I had to choose another way of being.
 It was time to lay down the sword.

 Modeling became my entry point into the shift that I so desperately needed.
 As I changed into beautiful and delicate designer clothing and looked in the mirror, I was able to see myself differently.
 If I was going to be successful at the only career I ever wanted, I would have to embody a softer and kinder persona.
 This required me to take off my armor, lay down my sword, and be vulnerable to a new me.

 This is when I started my lifelong journey of soul-searching and committed myself to unwind my old beliefs, challenge my own ego’s authority, and ask myself the big questions.
 Eventually, I began to share my fears, insecurities, and shame.
 I devoured self-help books, threw myself into intensive workshops, sat with my thoughts, and had raw and vulnerable conversations with close girlfriends and family.